regmileisha-design/regmileisha-design/README.md

  ## Hi there 👋, I'm Leisha
  I'm a beginner developer learning python and some basic form of coding

- Currently learning:
+  1)Currently learning:

  .Python

  .Git and Github

- Currently working on
+ 2)Currently working on

  .
 Building a To-Do List

- My goal
+3) My goal
- To keep learning innovative skills and create a good vision for my upcoming future to grow as a developer.
+ *To keep learning innovative skills and create a good vision for my upcoming future to grow as a developer.

 <!--
 **regmileisha-design/regmileisha-design** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.